fact-project/photon_stream_cpp/README.md

 # Photon-Stream for C++

-To read about what the photon-stream and its file-formats go to the [initial Python repo](https://github.com/fact-project/photon_stream).
+Read about the photon-stream and its file-formats in the [base photon-stream repository](https://github.com/fact-project/photon_stream).

-This is a C++ reader and writer for the FACT photon-stream.

 ## All you need
-to either read or write binary photon-stream files:
+to read and write binary photon-stream files:

 ```photon_stream.h```

 __Only__ C++ ```std``` library.

 ## Examples
 Examples on the usage of ```photon_stream.h```.
 Take a look into the ```example``` directory.